John Wu (politician)

-John Wu or Wu Chih-yang (吳志揚 (Wú Zhìyáng); born 8 February 1969) is a Taiwanese politician.
+Wu Chih-yang (吳志揚 (Wú Zhìyáng); born 8 February 1969), also known by his English name John Wu, is a Taiwanese lawyer and politician.
 He was the Magistrate of Taoyuan County from 2009 to 2014.
 Wu was the former Chinese Professional Baseball League (CPBL) commissioner.

-Early life
+Education

-Wu obtained his bachelor's and master's degree in law from National Taiwan University.
-He then obtained another law degree from Harvard University in the United States.
+After graduating from National Taiwan University with a Bachelor of Laws (LL.B.) and Master of Laws (LL.M.) specializing in judicial administration, Wu pursued graduate studies in the United States at Harvard University.
+He earned another LL.M. degree in 1996 from Harvard Law School, where he was mentored by law professor William P. Alford.

 Taoyuan County Magistrate

 2009 Taoyuan County Magistrate election

 Wu was elected Magistrate of Taoyuan County on 5 December 2009 defeating Cheng Wen-tsan in the 2009 magisterial election as a Kuomintang candidate.
 He assumed the office on 20 December 2009.

 Taoyuan County upgrade

 In July 2014, it was announced that Taoyuan County would be renamed Taoyuan and reclassified as a special municipality by the end of the year.
 The county-administered city, known officially as Taoyuan City, was to be renamed Taoyuan District.